-Your beautiful trees are the back bone of your property’s landscape in Arlington, TX.
+Your beautiful trees are the backbone of your property’s landscape in Arlington, TX.
 They provide shade, enhance curb appeal, and contribute to the overall beauty and serenity of your home.
 However, just like any living organism, trees face their fair share of challenges.
 One such challenge is dealing with pest infestations that can wreak havoc on their health and longevity if left untreated.
+In addition, many tree problems are linked to fungal or bacterial diseases, making early tree disease identification an essential part of long-term tree care.

 In this article, we will shed light on some common tree pests that afflict the trees in Arlington.
-From tiny aphids, pesky bagworms and the infamous emerald ash borer, these destructive tree pests can cause significant damage if not addressed in a timely manner.
+From tiny aphids, pesky bagworms, and the infamous emerald ash borer, these destructive tree pests can cause significant damage if not addressed in a timely manner.
 Understanding how to identify these pests and recognizing the signs of infestation is crucial for protecting your beloved trees from harm.
+In many cases, professional treatments such as targeted tree injections can stop pests and diseases at their source, restoring tree vitality while minimizing damage to the surrounding landscape.

 Signs of Insect Infestation: